Gipetto/CowSay/README.md

                   ||     ||
 ```

+Run `php demo.php` to see all the included cows and their traits.

 ## Traits

 Cows support a few traits.
 You can specify the eyes, tongue, udder and, yes, you can specify poop.